Application of Hybrid Chain Storage Framework in Energy Trading and Carbon Asset Management

 \section{System Overview}

-This section presents the proposed hybrid on-chain and off-chain system framework.
-The system targets high-frequency and low-value energy trading and carbon asset management.
-It simultaneously supports reproducible auditing and controlled on-chain cost.
-Full transaction details are stored off-chain.
-Commitments and minimal critical states are stored on-chain.
-The on-chain layer also enforces mandatory constraints.
-The off-chain layer performs deterministic digest construction and optional batch compression.

-The audit objective of the system is reproducibility.
-Off-chain records are mapped to on-chain commitments through public and deterministic rules.
-Auditors rely only on on-chain commitments and corresponding off-chain inputs to independently recompute results and reach consistent conclusions.
+The proposed framework stores full transaction details off-chain while retaining only commitments and minimal critical states on-chain.
+The on-chain layer enforces mandatory constraints, and the off-chain layer performs deterministic digest construction and optional batch compression.
+The central audit objective is reproducibility: off-chain records are mapped to on-chain commitments through public and deterministic rules, enabling auditors to independently recompute and verify results.